 The aim of cultural photography is to understand how the visible and invisible influences that affect a culture express themselves through visual events, people, and shared traditions.

 Since its launch in 2010, A/M Workshops grew into a global community of photographers and connoisseurs who have a passionate curiosity for art, creativity, and photography.

 Who is a part of this community?
 There is no one type, because creativity has a form in every culture around the world.

 We now span over 70 countries and come from an eclectic range of backgrounds.
-Active members include CEOs of fortune 500 companies, industry leaders, members of a Royal family, special forces operators, art collectors, engineers, lawyers, entrepreneurs, and mother’s reconnecting to their creativity now that the kids have moved out of the house.
+Active members include CEOs of Fortune 500 companies, industry leaders, members of a royal family, special forces operators, art collectors, engineers, lawyers, entrepreneurs, and mother’s reconnecting to their creativity now that the kids have moved out of the house.
 If you have an interest in creativity, you are welcome here.

-We are inclusive of anyone that has a passion for digging deep into the driving forces behind why they enjoy pictures.
+We are inclusive of anyone who has a passion for digging deep into the driving forces behind why they enjoy pictures.
 And all of this is done with privacy and discretion, so that you are free to explore your own uncharted territories and find the fulfillment you deserve.

-Our numbers across the Globe
+Our numbers across the globe:

 1.5+ Million Pageviews

 475,000+ YouTube Video Views